-The whistleblowers and government alleged that the three executives conspired to knowingly and willfully pay kickbacks to doctors in the form of unwarranted process and handling fees of $20 for each blood draw and testing referral, to induce those doctors to order expensive cardiovascular blood tests for federally insured patients that were often medically unnecessary.
+The whistleblowers and government alleged that Mallory, Dent and Johnson conspired to knowingly and willfully pay kickbacks to doctors in the form of unwarranted process and handling fees of $20 for each blood draw and testing referral, to induce those doctors to order expensive cardiovascular blood tests for federally insured patients that were often medically unnecessary.

 After a two-week trial in Charleston led by government attorneys, the jury found all three individual defendants jointly and severally liable for 35,074 false claims that HDL submitted to the government that caused damages to the government totaling $16.6 million.